Nickgraviton/pcl-compiler/README.md

 # PCL
 Compiler implemented in C++ using flex, bison, llvm and clang.
-A toy compiler  for the PCL toy language wich has many similarities with Pascal.
+A toy compiler  for the PCL toy language which has many similarities with Pascal.

 ## Project structure
 ```